General information and occurrence

-In Poland, major gas fields were discovered in the area of the documented natural gas fields occurrence is the Polish Lowlands.
-Gas fields are also known from the Carpathian Foreland and smaller ones – from the Carpathian Mts. and Polish economic zone of the Baltic Sea (map).
-About 75% of the gas resources are related to plays involving Miocene and Rotliegend formations and the remaining resources – to plays in the Cambrian, Devonian, Carboniferous, Zechstein, Triassic, Jurassic, Cretaceous, Paleogene formations, and a part of one field – to the Precambrian of the Carpathian Foreland.
+In Poland, the main area of the documented natural gas fields occurrence is the Polish Lowlands.
+Gas fields have been also documented on the Carpathian Foreland, minor resources occur also in small fields within the Carpathian Mts. area and in the Polish Exclusive Economic Zone of the Baltic Sea (map).
+About 75% of the documented gas resources are related to the Miocene and Rotliegend formations and the remaining resources to the Cambrian, Devonian, Carboniferous, Zechstein, Triassic, Jurassic, Cretaceous, Paleogene formations, and a part of one field – to the Precambrian of the Carpathian Foreland.

-In the Polish Lowlands, gas fields are related to the sediments of the Permian and partially Devonian and Carboniferous age in the Fore-Sudetic and Wielkopolska regions and the Carboniferous and Permian in the Western Pomerania.
-In these regions gas occurs in the massive and block-type reservoirs with the water or gas drive mechanism.
-In that area only couple of gas fields contain high methane gas.
-The remaining gas fields are characterized by the presence of nitrogen natural gas with the content of methane ranging from about 30% up to over 80% that is nitrogen-methane or methane-nitrogen mixtures.
+In the Polish Lowlands, the gas fields are related to the sediments of the Permian and partially Devonian and Carboniferous age in the Fore-Sudetic and Wielkopolska regions and of the Carboniferous, Permian and Cambrian age in the Western Pomerania.
+In these regions the gas occurs in the massive- and block-type fields with the water- or gas-drive exploitation mechanism.
+In that area only few gas fields contain high methane gas, the remaining gas fields contain the nitrogen natural gas as the main component with the content of methane ranging from about 30% up to over 80%.
+Therefore, that is a nitrogen-methane or methane-nitrogen mixture.

-Gas fields containing natural gas with a nitrogen content over 90%, called as high nitrogenous natural gas (HNNG), are discussed in a separate section.
+The fields containing natural gas with a nitrogen content over 90%, called as „high nitrogenous natural gas” (HNNG), are discussed in a separate section.

-In the Carpathian Foreland, natural gas fields occur mainly the Miocene formations and partially in the Jurassic, Cretaceous, Devonian, Carboniferous, Triassic and Prekambrian formations.
+On the Carpathian Foreland, natural gas fields occur mainly the Miocene formations and partially in the Jurassic, Cretaceous, Devonian, Carboniferous, Triassic and Prekambrian formations.
 Most often, the fields contain high methane natural gas with a low content of nitrogen.
 The exceptions are few natural gas fields containing high nitrogen concentrations.
 In this region gas occurs in the structural-lithological multi-layer traps or, sometimes massive-type reservoirs with the gas drive mechanism.

-In the Carpathians, natural gas occurs in self-contained fields or as an accompanying element in crude oil or condensate fields related to plays in the Cretaceous and Paleogene formations.
-The produced gas is characterized by a high content of methane (usually over 85%) whereas an average content of nitrogen is a few percent.
+In the Carpathians, the natural gas occurs in self-contained fields or as an accompanying element in crude oil or condensate fields related mainly to the Cretaceous and Paleogene formations.
+The gas is characterized by a high content of methane (usually over 85%) whereas an average content of nitrogen is a few percent.

-At present, the Polish Lowlands region accounts for 67% of exploitable domestic resources of natural gas and the Carpathian Foreland – for 28% of those resources.
-The resources of the Polish economic zone of the Baltic Sea and the Carpathians are subordinate, accounting for 4% and 1% of exploitable domestic resources, respectively.
+At present, the Polish Lowlands region accounts for 73.9% of exploitable domestic resources of natural gas and the Carpathian Foreland – for 21.4% of these resources.
+The resources of the Polish Exclusive Economic Zone of the Baltic Sea and the Carpathians are subordinate (accounting for 3.6% and 1.1% of exploitable domestic resources, respectively).

 Table 1 shows exploitable resources of natural gas exploited from the gas fields, crude oil and condensate fields, taking into account the degree of their exploration and the state of development.
-The data given in the table refer to resources of natural gas of various methane content and are not converted to those of high methane gas (high methane gas = extracted reserves x combustion heat of real gas / combustion heat of high methane gas, that is about 34 MJ/m3).
+The data given in the table refer to the resources of natural gas of various methane content and are not converted to those of high methane gas (high methane gas = extracted reserves x combustion heat of real gas / combustion heat of high methane gas, that is about 34 MJ/m3).

-The exploitable resources of exploited fields were estimated at 94.48 billion m3, which accounts for 79% of the total amount of the exploitable resources.
-In 2017, economic resources of natural gas were estimated at 50.61 billion m3.
+The exploitable resources of exploited fields were estimated at 98.11 billion m3, which accounts for 67.5% of the total amount of the exploitable resources.

 The total domestic resources given above include those of gas fields which are planned to be converted for the use as the underground natural gas storage facilities.
-The production from these gas fields has been stopped in order to use the remaining gas as gas cushion (base gas) throughout the time of operation of the storage sites.
-There have been 7 gas fields selected for conversion into underground storage facilities so far: Bonikowo (328.63 million m3), Brzeźnica II (45.59 million m3), Daszewo (27.72 million m3), Husów (372.88 million m3), Strachocina (121.5 million m3), Swarzów (28.80 million m3) and Wierzchowice (5,728.12 million m3).
-The total resources of natural gas to be used as gas cushions are estimated at 6.65 billion m3.
-In 2012, there was a permission given by the Minister of the Environment for Henrykowice E field (crossed out from “The balance…” in 2003) to be used as underground natural gas storage facility.
+The resources remained in these fields are treated as a gas cushion (a buffer capacity) and will not be exploited in the time of the natural gas storage existence.
+There have been the following gas fields selected for conversion into underground storage facilities: Bonikowo (328.63 million m3), Brzeźnica II (45.59 million m3), Daszewo (27.72 million m3), Husów (372.88 million m3), Strachocina (121.5 million m3), Swarzów (28.80 million m3) and Wierzchowice (5,728.12 million m3).
+The total resources of natural gas to be used as gas cushions are estimated at 6,653.25 million m3.
+In 2012, there was a permission given by the Minister of the Environment for the Henrykowice E field (crossed out from “The balance…” in 2003) to be used as underground natural gas storage facility.

-Underground hydrocarbons storage facilities are also built in the salt deposits.
+The underground hydrocarbons storage facilities are also built in the salt deposits.
 There are three cavernous underground facilities operating at the moment – the gas storage facilities Mogilno II and Kosakowo and the crude oil and liquid fuels storage facility Góra.
-As of the end of 2017, 11 licenses for running underground natural gas, crude oil and liquid fuel storage facilities were issued.
+As of the end of 2021, eleven licenses for running underground natural gas, crude oil and liquid fuel storage facilities were valid.

-The list of natural gas fields with their resources, production and the state of development is presented in Table 3.
-The fields which have been abandoned due to the resources depletion have anticipated economic or anticipated sub-economic resources documented.
+The list of natural gas fields with their resources, the output and the state of development is presented in Table 3.
+The fields which have been abandoned due to the exploitable resources depletion have anticipated economic or anticipated sub-economic resources documented.

 Prepared by: Martyna Czapigo-Czapla, Dariusz Brzeziński